TzuChieh/NumPy-ML/README.md

 * Rae's video explanation [Episode 6 - Convolution Layer Backpropagation - Convolutional Neural Network from Scratch](https://www.youtube.com/watch?v=njlyOAiK_yE) has nice animations for understanding the topic
 * S. Do.'s article [Vectorized convolution operation using NumPy](https://medium.com/latinxinai/vectorized-convolution-operation-using-numpy-b122fd52fba3) explains how to use Einstein summation convention for convolution perfectly
 * Vincent Dumoulin and Francesco Visin's [A guide to convolution arithmetic for deep learning](https://arxiv.org/abs/1603.07285)
+* Jason Brownlee's [A Gentle Introduction to Dropout for Regularizing Deep Neural Networks](https://machinelearningmastery.com/dropout-for-regularizing-deep-neural-networks/) is an informative overview of dropout with lots of references

 ## Some Notes